 Like many organizations, you’re probably behind on your marketing, sales and revenue goals and need to focus every minute and dollar to getting caught up.
 Marketing wants more budget.
 SDRs want more leads and AEs want more opportunities.
 Your executive team and investors want more results, faster!
 Well, next month and next quarter quickly become this month and this quarter, and everybody is coming to collect.

-Uploading a list and pushing ‘SEND’ is not the answer.
+Uploading lists and pushing ‘SEND’ is not the answer.
 Many marketing and sales talking-heads default to technology and automated workflows as the panacea for all pipeline problems.
 However, very few diagnose why the three-leg table of People, Process, and Technology is written in that order for a reason.
-What the social media gurus and self-proclaimed coaches fail to mention is that without a proven, dirt under the nails revenue management expert focused on business impact and value across the organization (HR, product, marketing, sales, legal, customer success), these myoptic recommendations only prolong the the inevitable.
+What the social media gurus and self-proclaimed coaches fail to mention is that without a proven, dirt under the nails revenue management expert focused on business impact and value across the organization (HR, product, marketing, sales, legal, customer success), these myopic recommendations only prolong the the inevitable.

 The Revenue Architect

 Imagine you want to build your dream home.
 Before you finalize your blueprint, wouldn’t you want an experienced, master home builder to come on site and review it with you?
 Before you start pouring the concrete for the foundation, the expert builder would make some recommendations, give you some tips, and prioritize some of the tasks.
 An investment in tapping this expert resource is worth its weight in gold — saving you from protracted and expensive learning cycles, headaches, frustrations, and costly delays down the road.